 (Photo courtesy of NetPS Plant Finder)

-Creeping Germander features delicate spikes of purple flowers rising above the foliage from mid to late summer.
-Its glossy narrow leaves remain green in colour throughout the year.
+Whirlwind Hosta features dainty spikes of lavender tubular flowers rising above the foliage from mid to late summer.
+Its attractive heart-shaped leaves remain light green in colour with distinctive dark green edges and tinges of creamy white throughout the season.
 The fruit is not ornamentally significant.

 - Mass Planting